nanachi-code/osbjs-website-v2/docs/api/core/utils.md

 ```typescript
 OsbVector2.fromVector2(v: Vector2): OsbVector2
 ```
 Create an OsbVector2 from a [Vector2](/docs/math-vector2).
-Helpful when u have a [Vector2](/docs/math-vector2) returned from a calcuation
+Helpful when u have a [Vector2](/docs/math-vector2) returned from a calculation